 Financing of Operations.
 We have historically funded our operations through cash available from operations and from equity offerings of our stock.
-Our primary sources of cash in 2015 were from funds generated from the sale of oil and natural gas production and borrowings under our Credit Facility.
-These cash flows were primarily used to fund our capital expenditures and interest payments on debt.
-While Ring will continue to develop its properties near term, such development will be more limited while commodity prices remain low and unstable.
-The Company will manage any development activity around its operating cash flow.
+Our primary sources of cash in 2016 were from funds generated from the sale of oil and natural gas production and proceeds from the issuance of common stock.
+These cash flows were primarily used to fund our capital expenditures.

 Credit Facility.
-On July 1, 2014, the Company entered into a Credit Agreement with SunTrust Bank, as lender, issuing bank and administrative agent for several banks and other financial institutions and lenders ("Administrative Agent"), which was amended on June 26, 2015 and July 24, 2015 (as amended, the "Credit Facility").
-The Credit Facility provides for a senior secured revolving credit facility with an initial borrowing base of \$100 million (the "Borrowing Base") with a maximum borrowing amount of \$500 million.
+On July 1, 2014, the Company entered into a Credit Agreement with SunTrust Bank, as lender, issuing bank and administrative agent for several banks and other financial institutions and lenders ("Administrative Agent"), which was amended on May 18, 2016, June 26, 2015 and July 24, 2014 (as amended, the "Credit Facility").
+The Credit Facility provides for a senior secured revolving credit facility with a maximum borrowing amount of \$500 million.
 The Credit Facility matures on June 26, 2020, and is secured by substantially all of the Company's assets.

+In May 2016, the borrowing base (the "Borrowing Base") was reduced from the initial \$100 million to \$60 million.
 The Borrowing Base is subject to periodic redeterminations, mandatory reductions and further adjustments from time to time.
 The Borrowing Base will be redetermined semi-annually on each May 1 and November 1, beginning November 1, 2015.
 The Borrowing Base will also be reduced in certain circumstances such as the sale or disposition of certain oil and gas properties of the Company or its subsidiaries and cancellation of certain hedging positions.
-As a result of the recent decline in commodity prices, our borrowing base and related commitments under the Credit Facility could be reduced in the future.